Devmalya19/Major-Project/README.md

     <li>model_keras.py is another source code for model usign keras but we haven't used this in production because of its accuracy.</li>
 </ul>

-## Updates

-- Implemented some async js to make predictions faster and avoid reloading using jquery

-- The above mentioned feature is in beta version, you can check it our [here](https://sentiment-analysis-web-app.herokuapp.com/test)

-- Added session object to remember admin credentials for some time

-- Now you can upload a test file of reviews and then it will show you the graph of the predicted sentiments.
-Check it out [here](https://sentiment-analysis-web-app.herokuapp.com/upload)

-- Implemented custom scroll bar, now it looks kind of cool and now you can use it as a pwa, go to 'add to screen' and then it will be a standalone chrome app